ln-komandur/IP-Cameras/README.md

 6. Test if directories are resrticted. i.e. cannot traverse above home directory
 7. Test if downloading from ftp location to local location is working

-### Testing ftp with display dummy
+### Testing with Headless operation mode
-Headless operation mode
+Plug in the display dummy (in the HDMI or DisplayPort) and test ftp from a client on a different machine

-### Testing ftp without any user logging into the desktop
+### Testing ftp before any user logs into the desktop
 This simulates a power failure situation

 ### Batch job to recode each video clip from H.264 to H.265
 TBD - using ffmpeg commands in a shell script and executing them on schedule as a cronjob

 ***Questions:*** How will the cronjob run if no user has logged in when recovering from a power failure.
-Is any automatic login needed?
 Will this be the `sudo` user or the `ipcamera` user?
-What are the security issues?
+[Look here for pointers to both questions](https://unix.stackexchange.com/questions/197615/does-a-job-scheduled-in-crontab-run-even-when-i-log-out)  What are the security issues (of running without logging in, and as which user the job runs as)?

 ### Use an external drive to store H.265 video clips
 This is to save space on the internal drive